 Deaf and hard-of-hearing individuals can participate in teleconference calls.
 Real-time text is streamed to the user’s Internet-connected computer.
 Service is available from 8:00 a.m. to 5:00 p.m. local time with a reservation 24 hours in advance.

 * New feature available January 2013- Federal RCC offers (Spanish-to-Spanish) captioning.

 A deaf person signs to a video interpreter using a video camera.
-The video interpreter voices the conversation to a hearing person on a standard phone and then the video interpreter signs back to the deaf person on a computer or television screen.
+The video interpreter voices the conversation to a hearing person on a standard phone, and the video interpreter signs back to the deaf person on a computer or television screen.
 Service is available from 7:00 a.m. to 8:00 p.m., Monday through Friday Eastern time.